What exactly is IMO?

 It doesn't.
 IMO was established to adopt legislation.
 Governments are responsible for implementing it.
 When a Government accepts an IMO Convention it agrees to make it part of its own national law and to enforce it just like any other law.
 The problem is that some countries lack the expertise, experience and resources necessary to do this properly.
 Others perhaps put enforcement fairly low down their list of priorities.

 The result is that serious casualty rates - probably the best way of seeing how effective Governments are at implementing legislation - can potentially vary from flag to flag.

-IMO is concerned about this problem and in 1992 set up a special Sub-Committee on Flag State Implementation to improve the performance of Governments.
+IMO is concerned about this problem and in 1992 set up a special Sub-Committee on Flag State Implementation (now renamed the Sub-Committee on Implementation of IMO Instruments (III))to improve the performance of Governments.
 Another way of raising standards is through port State control.
 The most important IMO conventions contain provisions for Governments to inspect foreign ships that visit their ports to ensure that they meet IMO standards.
 If they do not they can be detained until repairs are carried out.
 Experience has shown that this works best if countries join together to form regional port State control organizations.